-In a building such as the Elbe Philharmonic Hall first-class products are not only installed where they are visible and aesthetics matters but everywhere.
+In a building such as the Elbe Philharmonic Hall, first-class products are not only installed where they are visible and aesthetics matter, but everywhere.
 You will be forgiven for not considering the mundane, like safety and security.
-In a concert hall with an auditorium capacity of up to 2,100 spectators the escape routes for instance require time-consuming planning.
+In a concert hall with an auditorium capacity of up to 2,100 spectators the escape routes, for instance, require time-consuming planning.

 In such a superlative building interior design in every detail counts.
-Thus the doors are chosen due to their functionality and due to their aesthetic criteria: Fire protection and smoke protection have to be harmonised with the creative claim of a flush view.
+Teckentrup doors were chosen for their functionality and their aesthetics - fire and smoke protection harmonised with the creative objective of a flush finish.

 Special block frames with rim widths up to 625 millimetres for two-leaf doors that have the exact same depth as the wall.
 This also made individual approvals necessary in most cases.
-That is time-consuming indeed, however in the end it worked out smoothly as our doors in their standard versions are proven fire protection doors.
+It's time-consuming, however in the end it worked out smoothly as our doors in their standard versions are proven fire protection doors.

 The RC4 security rated doors were quite large at 3m x 3m which, combined with the need to clad the doors in the same material as the building, created potential certification issues.